-1) We have reviewed the accompanying Consolidated Statement of Profit and Loss of NATCO Pharma Limited ("the Company") and its subsidiaries (collectively referred to as "the Group") for the quarter months period ended 30 June 2015, and a summary of selected significant accounting policies and other explanatory information (collectively referred as the 'Consolidated Interim Financial Information').
-Management is responsible for the preparation of this Consolidated Interim Financial Information in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended).
-The Consolidated Interim Financial Information has been prepared by management of the Company solely for the purpose of their inclusion in the placement documents in connection with the proposed Qualified Institutions Placement (the "Issue") of the Company, as described in note 2 to the Consolidated Interim Financial Information.
-Our responsibility is to express a conclusion on this Consolidated Interim Financial Information based on our review.
+1) We have reviewed the accompanying Consolidated Statement of Profit and Loss of NATCO Pharma Limited ("the Company") and its subsidiaries (collectively referred to as "the Group") for the three months period ended 30 June 2015, and a summary of selected significant accounting policies and other explanatory information (collectively referred as the 'Consolidated Interim Financial Information').

+Management's Responsibility for the Consolidated Interim Financial Information

+2) Management is responsible for the preparation and fair presentation of this Consolidated Interim Financial Information in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended).
+This responsibility includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of the consolidated interim financial information that is free from material misstatement, whether due to fraud or error.